-But before you listen to your gut, let’s just look at why this choice is so important and what each of them offers.
+But before you listen to your gut, let’s examine why this choice is so important and what each offers.

 Understanding Boat Motors

 The motor is what moves the boat on the water.
 So you can guess how important a motor is for a boat.
-It’s just like the engine of your car, except it is designed to be suitable for marine conditions.
+It’s just like your car’s engine, except it is designed to be suitable for marine conditions.

-When buying a boat, you can start by finding the correct size of the motor that will allow you to maximize your boat’s performance.
-Furthermore, the weight and the horsepower of the engine holds the same level of importance.
-Hence, deciding on the make, type, and manufacturer of the motor will be important decisions.
+When buying a boat, you can start by finding the correct motor size that will allow you to maximize your boat’s performance.

 Inboard Motors

 An inboard motor or engine is the one located inside the boat.
-Just how your car engine moves the wheels, the inboard motor moves a different type of wheel.
-This is the propeller which runs the boat.
+Just as your car engine moves the wheels, the inboard motor moves a different wheel type.
+This is the propeller that runs the boat.

-This motor is bolted in the middle of the boat or at the back.
+This motor is bolted in the boat’s middle or back.
 Since it’s on the boat, hence the name inboard motor.
-Even within the inboard category, you have an option to choose from different types.
+Even within the inboard category, you can choose from different types.

 Types of Inboard Motors

 The distinguishing part between the different inboard motors is the drive system.
-Even though boaters use the general term inboard motor for virtually all of them, they are quite different in terms of performance.
+Even though boaters use the general term inboard motor for virtually all of them, they perform pretty differently.

 Here are the three types of inboard boat motors:

 In the D-Drive, the engine is in the middle of the boat.
-The shaft is coming out the back of the engine.
-It uses a transmission system that engages the shaft into the water, with the propeller at the end of it.
+The shaft is coming out of the back of the engine.
+It uses a transmission system that engages the rod into the water, with the propeller at the end of it.

 The transmission is inside the boat in both the drive systems.
-The rudder behind the propeller changes the direction of the boat.
+The rudder behind the propeller changes the direction of the ship.

 This type of inboard engine is placed at the back of the boat.
-The drive system on sterndrive goes through the transom of the boat.
-This system consists of two parts: the upper unit and the lower unit.
+The drive system on Sterndrive goes through the transom of the boat.
+This system consists of two parts: the upper and lower units.

 You can read more about the differences here.

-This is completely different from the other two types.
+This is entirely different from the other two types.
 However, it’s still a type of inboard engine because it’s found inside the boat.
-It uses water from under the boat and uses an impeller to create a jet.
+It uses water from under the boat and an impeller to create a jet.

 When the water comes out forcibly, it pushes the boat.
 It’s basically how a jet ski operates.
 The principle is followed on a boat, much bigger than a jet ski.